JaocHatter/NeuralNetwork_From_ZERO/README.md

 ![mnist_plot](https://github.com/JaocHatter/NeuralNetwork_From_Zero/assets/112034917/613d66b1-db0b-49cb-9e5c-d1be4ff84679)
 ## Dataset
-You can download it in [Link Text](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv)
+You can download it [Here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv)
 ## Explanation
 In this explanation i will use the first code i made in this repository, a training that uses Stochastic Gradient Descent
 ### 1. Import Libraries